Skip to content

 LanguageSwitch (in application/i18n/language_settings.py) manages the translator lifecycle:

-2. switch_language(code) — Removes the previous translator from the application, loads the new .qm file, installs it, and calls ui.retranslateUi() to refresh all widget text.
+2. switch_language(language) — Removes the previous translator from the application, loads the new .qm file, installs it, calls ui.retranslateUi() to refresh all static widget text, then iterates open_windows and calls retranslateUi() on each window that supports it (e.g. ValueDialog).
+Dynamic menu items created at startup are not re-created, but their action_text strings are translated at binding time via lazy builder functions (see application/menu.py).

 3. _retranslate_language_actions() — Updates the dynamic language-switch menu items to show the correct language name.